smart-data-models/dataModel.Environment/NoisePollutionForecast/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI type. it has to be NoisePollutionForecast'
+      description: 'NGSI type.
+It has to be NoisePollutionForecast'
       enum:
         - NoisePollutionForecast
       type: string